The fate of planetesimals formed at planetary gap edges: Pebble flux due to ablation

 As a first approximation, we neglect any later generations of planetesimals forming at the gap edges from the ablated material.
 The resulting pebble flux and pebble-to-gas surface density ratio for the nominal model is presented in Figure \ref{fig:flux_sigma_nominal_SS} as dotted lines.
 The highest pebble flux is obtained at $50\, \textrm{kyr}$, after which it decreases with time.
 The drop in pebble flux at the H$_2$O iceline is clearly visible.
 The CO$_2$ iceline is located in the gap just interior of Jupiter, and therefore there is no corresponding drop in the pebble flux.

 Since we assumed a hard pebble barrier at the planetary gaps, all pebbles flowing into the gap edge will become trapped.
 If we use the same assumption as for the initial planetesimal formation rate, all these pebbles will collapse into newer generations of planetesimals.
 We follow the ablation of these planetesimals, and even later generations, assuming the same ablation rate and distribution of ablated material as for the initial population.
 This results in an increased pebble flux and surface density ratio compared to our first approximation (see solid lines in Figure \ref{fig:flux_sigma_nominal_SS}).
-The flux of pebbles due to planetesimal ablation has several interesting consequences for the evolution of the Solar System, two of which are mentioned below.
+In total about $\sim\!\!
+15\, M_{\oplus}$ of pebbles are delivered to $1\, \textrm{au}$ over the course of the simulation.
+Interior of the water iceline, this amount drops to $\sim\!\!
+12\, M_{\oplus}$.
+The presented fluxes are obtained in a young and massive disc, and would not be present in older and/or low-density discs, thus not preventing the formation of transition discs which are generally old.